 - An early call to action telling people to call you (with the telephone number linked so that they can click it if they are on your website on their mobile phone which more than 50% of your visitors will be).
 It is a mistake to believe that your visitor will go to your contact page or scroll to the very top or bottom of your page to find your telephone number; you have to make it easy for them.

 - A link to your enquiry form on its own page (not the contact page which has too many distractions).
 Again, I can tell you from testing that if you have an enquiry form on the right hand side of your page you still need to link to it on a separate page in your call to actions; it will generate more enquiries for your services.

-I have reviewed hundreds of Google Ads campaigns and it is always these reasons which prevent someone from generating a return on investment (if they are spending enough on Google Ads each month in the first place).
+As a small business marketing consultant and a specialist PPC Consultant, I have reviewed hundreds of Google Ads campaigns and it is always these reasons which prevent someone from generating a return on investment (if they are spending enough on Google Ads each month in the first place).